MohamedWElteir/CES/README.md

 dotnet run
 ```

 ### Note: The application is configured to use an in-memory database by default.
-You can change the database provider in the `appsettings.json` file.

 By default, you will see two students and two courses in the database, with two initial enrollments.
 That's thanks to the database seeding done in the `DbContext`.
 You can add more students and courses as needed.